 How extensive is the impact of a once-in-a-100-year rainfall event?

 Lena-Maria: There are buildings in Stockholm dating as far back as the 13th century, which is a challenge even without extensive rainfall.
 The metro system can easily become flooded too.
-We have looked at the low-water points and whether there are any critical infrastructure.
+We have looked at the low water points and checked whether there is any critical infrastructure.
 We are also looking at all essential services within the city’s geographical area, not just at services run by the city itself.
 This means we have needed to study flood maps and discuss findings with representatives for a large number of public and private actors.
 Discussions that have led to better knowledge and awareness and resulted in direct measures within the area of city planning and crisis preparedness.

-Lena-Maria: Extensive projects need to be carried out and we need to start now, because it will not be possible to implement all the necessary measures at once.
+Lena-Maria: Extensive projects need to be carried out and we need to start now, because it will not be possible to implement all necessary measures at once.
 Robustness is the aim: whatever hits the city, we need to be able to deal with it.